Shreya1sah/LeafDiseaseDetection/app/assets/README.txt

-This folder contains all trained deep learning models used in the LeafDiseaseDetection androud app:
+This folder contains all tflite models used in the LeafDiseaseDetection android app:

 Models stored here are:
 - DenseNet169.tflite